 Finding a yoga style that suits you is the first step.
 More often it’s a combination of the teacher and the style that inspires.
 People try yoga for many reasons, from the desire to be more flexible, better breathing, managing stress or to delve into the spiritual aspects.
 Whatever your motivation, the fact that you even want to try yoga is wonderful.

-I teach Hatha, Ashtanga yoga and Vinyasa yoga.
+I teach Hatha, Ashtanga yoga, Vinyasa yoga, Yoga Nidra & Meditation

 Ashtanga is a strong dynamic practice.
 The sequence doesn’t change so you always know what’s coming next.
-The postures are are directly linked to your breath so eventually it becomes a moving meditation.
+The postures are directly linked to your breath so eventually, it becomes a moving meditation.

 Has its roots in Ashtanga Yoga but the sequences change.
 It can be quite gentle or dynamic so check the level.

-Do no harm, and this begins with taking responsibility for your self and you actions both on and off the mat.
+Do no harm, and this begins with taking responsibility for your self and your actions both on and off the mat.

 The intellectual.
-Be concious of your thoughts and actions because the the ripples we make are powerful.
+Be conscious of your thoughts and actions because the ripples we make are powerful.
 Yoga isn’t a tool to help you check out, it’s the opposite it will help you to connect.